 The world expects more from women now than it ever has.
 Mom must be a miracle worker.
-She has to sew a costume for the school pageant, bake twelve-dozen cookies, and take her child’s class to the zoo on little notice.
-She does this, while writing an annual report, preparing a proposal for a new client, training a new secretary, and studying for her third-grade Sunday school class.
-If you are a parent, and you are not praying, you need to be.
+We expect her to sew a costume for the school pageant, bake twelve-dozen cookies, and take her child’s class to the zoo on little notice.
+She does this while writing an annual report, preparing a proposal for a new client, training a new secretary, and studying for her third-grade Sunday school class.
+If you are a parent and you are not praying, you need to be.

-In this article we examine five models of prayer everyone should use when we pray.
+In this article, we examine five models of prayer everyone should use when we pray.
 We do not exercise each one every time we pray.
-But with an active prayer life, we will regularly use them all.
-This assures us of a well-rounded strong relationship with God.
+But with an active prayer life, we will regularly use them all, assuring us of a robust and balanced relationship with God.

 The first prayer model is Praise.
 To praise God is to glorify him.
-Glorifying simply signifies an opinion, estimate, and thus the honor resulting from a good opinion.
+Glorifying signifies an opinion, estimate, and thus the honor resulting from a positive impression.

-We do not worship God because he needs to hear it (Heb.
+We do not worship God because He needs to hear it (Heb.
 13:15).
-We praise him because praise reminds us of his attributes.
+We praise Him because praise reminds us of His attributes.
 Praise at the beginning of our prayer breaks our minds loose from the cares of our day.
 As we speak, our minds begin to open, and we can focus on him.
-Our random thoughts slow down, and positive images begin to emerge in our thinking.
+Our random thoughts slow down, and positive images start to emerge in our thinking.
 Doubts, worry, and fear lessen their grip as words of hope and encouragement fill our spirits with confidence.

 Praise prepares our minds and opens the door of communication between our spirit and God’s Spirit.
 With the door open, we are ready for the second model of prayer, Confession.
 To confess, we just recognizing that we cannot measure up to God’s righteous standard.
-Scripture promises, “If we confess our sins he is just and faithful to forgive us our sins and to cleans us from all unrighteousness” (1 John 1:9 KJV).
+Scripture promises, “If we confess our sins, He is just and faithful to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:9 KJV).
 No one can attain God’s holiness.
-We rely on Christ’s grace and his blood to cleanse us from a defiled conscience.
+We rely on Christ’s grace and His blood to cleanse us from a defiled conscience.
 Nothing else can satisfy God’s righteous requirements.
 With a tender conscience, we can walk in holiness, acceptable to God.

 Several years ago, my husband, Michael, and I went to New York.
 On our second night there, we rode the Staten Island ferry.
 The filth was awful.
 Paper, cigarettes, empty cups, and puddles of spilled coke, coffee, and sticky drinks littered the stairs and walkways.
 We passed right by the Statue of Liberty.
 It was a beautifully clear, cold night.
 We tried to see Lady Liberty from the warmth inside, but the windows were so dirty from years of oil, smoke, and filth that she was not visible.
 We had to go outside to get a clear view.

-Praising God and confessing our sins lets us worship him effortlessly.
-To worship him is our prayer model number three.
-Worship is reverent honor given to God.
-After he forgives our sins, we fall on our faces, prostrate in adoration.
-In worship we applaud his divine power and nature.
+Praising God and confessing our sins lets us worship Him effortlessly.
+To worship Him is our prayer model number three.
+Worship is a reverent honor given to God.
+After He forgives our sins, we fall on our faces, prostrate in adoration.
+In worship we applaud His divine power and nature.
 With the door of communication wide open between us, our spirits can effortlessly communicate.
-We delight in his presence and glory.
+We delight in His presence and glory.

 Worship is different than praise.
-In praise, we verbally acknowledge and speak positively of God’s attributes.
-In worship we lay prostrate [if only in spirit] before God, in awe of him, as we proclaim his power and accept our frailty.
-We may weep or sit, immersed in his presence.
+In praise, we verbally acknowledge and speak positively about God’s attributes.
+In worship we lay prostrate [if only in spirit] before God, in awe of him, as we proclaim His power and accept our frailty.
+We may weep or sit, immersed in His presence.

-We can only successfully invoke model five after investing time in praise, confession, worship, and thanksgiving.
-This gives us the right to bring our petitions to God’s throne.
-We have the courage to ask for our needs when we are already in his presence.
-Our petitions complement his will for us and for those we bring before him.
+We can only successfully initiate model five after investing time in praise, confession, worship, and thanksgiving, which gives us the right to bring our petitions to God’s throne.
+We dare to ask for our needs when we are already in His presence.
+Our requests complement His will for us and for those we bring before him.
 Our desires line up with God’s will.

 If we go to God with our petitions first, we limit our effectiveness.
-We get answers to our petitions because we are his children.
+We get answers to our requests because we are His children.
 Praise, confession, worship, and thanksgiving prepare our hearts and minds to know what to ask.
 We will know God’s opinion on many matters and will not ask selfishly or fruitlessly.
-He puts things into our spirits that he wants to accomplish in other people’s lives.
-This level of communication comes from Spirit to spirit communion and can only be reached through praise, confession, worship, and thanksgiving.
+He puts things into our spirits that He wants to accomplish in other people’s lives.
+This level of communication comes from Spirit to spirit communion and can only happen through praise, confession, worship, and thanksgiving.

-Praying can be compared to watching children learn to color.
-In the beginning little ones have two problems.
-They chose inappropriate colors and they have a hard time staying in the lines.
+We can compare praying to children learning to color.
+In the beginning, little ones have two problems.
+They chose inappropriate colors, and they have a hard time staying in the lines.
 As they mature, they learn to do both, thus creating a pleasing picture.

-Our prayer life is like the child’s picture.
+Our prayer life is like a child’s picture.
 We do not always know what to pray for, and we do not always remain in the lines of God’s will.
 We will pray for the right things when we learn to pray, utilizing praise, confession, worship, thanksgiving, and petition.
-We will also remain within his will.
-This will make a powerful prayer life and a deep relationship with God.
+We will also remain within His will, giving us a great prayer life and a deep relationship with God.